Please wait while the search results are loading...

 In addition, hedge funds are seeking increasingly diverse and creative ways to earn high returns.
 In fact, the lines between hedge funds and their financial industry competitors, such as investment banks and private equity firms, are starting to blur.
 For example, some funds are making medium- to high-risk loans to companies, thereby taking over the role traditionally played by commercial banks.
 Other funds are backing major insurance risks such as potential loss to hurricanes, effectively taking on a role traditionally played by reinsurance companies.
 Another option for hedge fund managers is investing in commodities, even to the extent of backing oil and gas exploration, development and reserves acquisition.
 Moreover, hedge funds are backing corporate mergers, acquisitions and leveraged buyouts, traditionally handled by commercial banks, investment banks and private equity companies.

-Hedge Funds take risks that can lead to significant losses as well as strong gains.
+Hedge funds take risks that can lead to significant losses as well as strong gains.
 Historically, hedge funds were largely unregulated.
 However, a sweeping U.S. reform bill, the Dodd-Frank Wall Street Reform and Consumer Protection Act, was signed into law after European finance ministers approved similar regulations.
 The act is having a broad effect on the investment industry.
 Large private equity companies and hedge funds (but not venture capital companies) are required to register with regulators as investment advisors and make their books available for scrutiny.
 While the funds are aimed primarily at institutions and wealthy investors, many variations occur around the globe, and a handful have sold shares to the public via IPOs.

 Dodd-Frank regulations were partly responsible for banks cutting back on some types of business lending.
 Hedge funds have an opportunity to fill the gap.
 Meanwhile, bank lending to large corporations was soaring, with borrowers taking advantage of record low interest rates.